chung-leong/react-seq/examples/media-cap/README.md

 ```

 The first thing it does is call the [`useMediaCapture`](./src/media-cap.js) hook, specifying that it wants the
 mic volume monitored.
-From the hook it receives a number of state variables (top half) and also functions to
+From the hook it receives a number of state variables (top half) and also functions
-call (bottom half).
+(bottom half).

 Going [further down](.//src/VideoDialogBox.js#L55), within the return statement we seeing the following IIFE: